yahoo/oss-guide/docs/publishing/publishing-template/README.md

 **Example**

 Do you have some awesome code you want to release to the world on GitHub?
 If so, this repo provides all the files you'll need to prepare your project for public release on GitHub.com.
-It's a reference implementation of the [Verizon Media Open Source Skeleton Specification](Spec-READ-AND-DELETE.md), follow the requirements of this specification when adapting the content of this repo to your own project.
+It's a reference implementation of the [Yahoo Open Source Skeleton Specification](Spec-READ-AND-DELETE.md), follow the requirements of this specification when adapting the content of this repo to your own project.

 You can add optional badges such as those on http://shields.io here.